mileyzjq/LING530G/README.md

 Please install Python3!

 Please use the command below to run the program.
-If you have any project issues, please contact us.
+If you have any questions, please contact us.

 ```bash
 $ python3 main.py